 Hola!
-Welcome to Costa Rica.
+Welcome to Costa Rica!

 We leave San Jose and descend to the Caribbean lowlands by bus and boat to Tortuguero National Park (approx. 5 hours).

-Lodge (2 nts)
+Accommodation: Lodge (2 nts)

 Early in the morning we travel to Sarapiqui in the heart of Costa Rica's banana growing region.

-Hotel (2 nts)
+Accommodation: Hotel (2 nts)

 A 2 hour trip takes us to La Fortuna, our base for exploring the Arenal Volcano and its wild surrounds.

-Hotel (2 nts)
+Accommodation: Hotel (2 nts)

 Grab a warm jacket because today we travel for about 4 hours along rutted dirt roads, through the mountains, to reach the cool and windy cloud-forests of Monteverde.

-Monteverde is the ideal opportunity for a ride over the rainforest canopy on a zipline.
-For more easy going adventures, walk through the canopy on the Sky Walk, learn about Costa Rica's renowned coffee on a coffee tour, or watch butterflies at play in the specially created butterfly garden.
-Local guides are very knowledgeable about the area and passionate about conservation; local communities have several cooperatives worth visiting.
+Your leader will take you on a walking tour through the Monteverde National Park.
+Alternatively, walk through the canopy on the Sky Walk or watch butterflies at play in the specially created butterfly garden.
+The local guides are very knowledgeable about the area and passionate about conservation and in the local communities there are several cooperatives worth visiting.
 More than 2,000 species of plants, 320 bird species and 100 different types of mammals call Montverde home.
 Be sure to keep an eye out for the resplendent quetzal, one of the most elusive birds in the world.

-Hotel (3 nts)
+Accommodation: Hotel (3 nts)

-Hotel (2 nts)
+Accommodation: Hotel (2 nts)

 A 4 hour journey takes us back to San Jose in time for you to pick up an last minute souvenirs at the city's colourful and vibrant markets.
 Then we can head out for an optional dinner and a final night on the town sampling the huge variety of nightlife.
 The perfect way to end our adventure.

-There are no activities planned for day 15 and you are able to depart the hotel at any time.
+There are no activities planned for the final day and you are able to depart the accommodation at any time.

-Hotel (1 nt)
+Accommodation: Hotel (1 nt)

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping, participating in optional activities, and tipping.
 Please also remember the following specific recommendations when planning your trip.